MovingBlocks/movingblocks.github.com/blog/2017-06-14/index.md

 <br>

-If you have visited our website before you might notice something different now.
+If you have visited our website in the past you might notice something different.
 Yep, we have a new design!

 Our new website is heavily inspired by Google's Material Design and is inline with the Design Unification Project ([Read more](http://forum.terasology.org/threads/design-unification-project-web-game-etc.1746/))